syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 Have a look in the document `api/v1beta1/website_types.go` for the `type WebsiteSpec struct`.
 This as the code definition of the Kubernetes object `spec`.
 This spec contains a field named `foo` which is defined in `api/v1beta1/website_types.go:32`.
 There is even a helpful comment above the field describing the use of `foo`.

-The CRD is defined first in Golang so that the controller (also written in Golang) can reference the definition.
+The CRD is defined first in Golang so that the operator (also written in Golang) can reference the definition.
 You will see this benefit in the next challenge.

 👩🏾‍💻 Creating a yaml version